 Everyone’s been asking me this question lately.
 Is there a best time of year to buy new carpet?
 If you know what to do, the answer is YES!

 Carpet retailers have busy seasons and slow seasons.
 If you try to negotiate a better deal during their busy season, then you don’t stand much of a chance to beat them down on the price.
-However, if you negotiate wisely during their slow season then you stand a very good chance of getting a very sweet carpet deal for yourself.
+However, if you negotiate wisely during their slow season then you stand a very good chance of negotiating a very sweet carpet deal for yourself.

 Now, when are the slow seasons you ask?
 Let me start by telling you when the busy seasons are so you can get a better understanding of the big picture.
 The real question is, when do people buy carpet most?
 You don’t want to buy carpet when everyone else is buying.
 It’s almost impossible to negotiate a great deal on carpet when there are other customers waiting in line behind you holding their checkbooks.
-Here are the big three common ”busy” seasons to steer clear of:

 1. Between February 20th and April 30th when people are expecting a tax refund

-2. from the 4th of July through August 31st.
+2. From the 4th of July through August 31st.
 During the hot summer months when people are remodeling an existing home or moving into a new home before the new school year starts.

 Alright, now you know when NOT to buy carpet if you want to negotiate your best deal.
 Now lets look at the three windows of “money-saving” opportunity so you know exactly when IS the best time to buy new carpet.